Bridport Railway: History

-The line opened on 12 November 1857, the GWR line having opened throughout earlier that year.
-There was one intermediate station at Poorstock, renamed Powerstock in 1860.
-It was constructed in the broad gauge and worked by the GWR.
+The GWR line at opened on 20 January 1857 and the Bridport Railway was ready before the end of the year.
+A special train for the directors and supporters of the railway ran on 16 October and the line opened to the public on 12 November 1857.
+There were celebrations a week later when a public holiday was declared in Bridport.
+Many people travelled on the train that day, as it was also the date of the Yeovil fair which could be reached on the GWR line.

-It had an unusual type of permanent way described by Captain Tyler of the Railway Inspectorate:
+It had an unusual type of broad gauge track described by Captain Tyler of the Her Majesty's Railway Inspectorate:

 It has been laid with MacDonnell's patent permanent way, consisting of bridge rails weighing 51 lbs and longitudinal rolled iron sleepers weighing 60 lbs to the lineal yard, which are secured to each other by screw bolts and nuts.
 The gauge is preserved by angle iron cross-ties, nine feet apart; and a strip of wood has been inserted between the rails and sleepers to prevent rigidity.
 This description of permanent way has been already tried on the Bristol & Exeter Railway, and with such success as to induce the Company to lay down an additional portion of it.

+The railway was worked by the GWR from the start.
+There was one intermediate station at but station was opened on 31 March 1862.
+The branch was converted to standard gauge in June 1874.

+A new Bridport Railway Act 1879 was obtained to enable an extension from Bridport station to the harbour.
+It also envisaged the Bridport Railway operating its own trains over the GWR line to Dorchester although this never happened.
+Instead the GWR leased the line from 1 July 1881.
+Work started on the harbour extension in February 1883 and it opened on 31 March 1884.

+Although profitable, the shareholders of the Bridport Railway Company decided to amalgamate with the GWR.
+This was sanctioned by the Great Western Railway Act 1901 (1 Edw.
+7. c. cxxiii) of 26 July 1901.